ACMILabs/mini-vod/readme.md

 # ACMI Mini VOD

-This is a simple application built in [OpenFrameworks](http://openframeworks.cc/) for running a touch screen Video on Demand, for use in exhibition spaces, or anywhere a VoD is required!
+This is a simple application built in [OpenFrameworks](http://openframeworks.cc/) for running a touch screen Video on Demand, for use in exhibition spaces, or anywhere a VOD is required!

-When the program launches, it trawls its `data/videos` directory looking for MP4 files to play, and corresponding JPG poster images, and text files for descriptions.
-It works best with 3 to 5 videos, any more and the text on the menu screen will overflow.
+When the program starts, it trawls its `data/videos` directory looking for MP4 files to play, and corresponding JPG poster images, and text files for descriptions.
+It then displays a menu screen with a clickable tile for each video, which will then launch the video with a minimal interface (just play / pause, progress bar, and a back button).

+The VOD works best with 3 to 5 videos, any more and the text on the menu screen will overflow.
 Future interfaces could easily extend this to scrollbars, pagination or other UI designs to accommodate more videos.

 ## Overview